Knowledge Center

 Why should you invest in creating a candidate pipeline?

 In 2020, 67% of companies were building talent pipelines as they prepared to exit the pandemic-induced hiring freeze.
-But a pipeline is beneficial in any kind of market conditions – pandemic or not – allowing businesses to proactively handle any challenges posed by the job market.
+This strategy was meant to offer a better, faster hiring process once the freeze was over.
+But a pipeline is beneficial in any kind of market conditions — pandemic or not — allowing businesses to proactively handle any challenges in the job market.

 Chief among these challenges are talent shortages and the demand for upskilling.
-By 2025, half of employees will need to be reskilled to keep pace with new technologies.
+The World Economic Forum estimates that by 2025, half of employees will need to be reskilled to keep pace with new technologies.
 Companies are investing in upskilling as part of a talent pipeline strategy to stay competitive and minimize the impact of a potential shortage.
-Microsoft and Google are some of the businesses that are funding upskilling programs to fill their pipelines with skilled candidates.
-According to Jaimie Francis, the vice president of policy and programs at the U.S. Chamber of Commerce Foundation, candidate pipelines are directly linked to an organization’s ability to win over talent.
+Businesses like Microsoft and Google are funding upskilling programs to fill their pipelines with skilled candidates.
+According to Jaimie Francis, the Vice President of Policy and Programs at the U.S. Chamber of Commerce Foundation, candidate pipelines are directly linked to an organization’s ability to win over talent.

 “If companies aren’t making data-driven decisions about their skills and job needs, working within and across industries to partner on building pipelines of talent, and identifying and working with preferred providers of education and training, they are losing in the competition for talent.”